hiddenSymmetries/simsopt/docs/source/mhd.rst

 All ideal interfaces in spec are available as :obj:`SurfaceRZFourier` objects.

-Greenes residue
+Greene's residue
 ^^^^^^^^^^^^^^^

-Islands in a SPEC equilibrium can be optimized for using Cary and Hansons' method of minimizing Greenes residue.
+Islands in a SPEC equilibrium can be optimized for using Cary and Hansons' method of minimizing Greene's residue.
 The fixed points of the islands are found, and their residue is calculated using ``pyoculus`` through the :obj:`simsopt.mhd.GreenesResidue` that depends on the :obj:`simsopt.mhd.spec.Spec` object, and needs the poloidal and toroidal mode number of the island provided.

-See :ref:`eliminating-islands` for a tutorial on eliminating islands using Greenes residue minimization.
+See :ref:`eliminating-islands` for a tutorial on eliminating islands using Greene's residue minimization.